-In offshore drilling, Rotary-steerable System will assist in reducing the number of wells.
+In offshore drilling rigs, Rotary-steerable System will assist in reducing the number of wells.
 This is due to increasing the achievable departure for extended-reach wells.
-Capital costs and delayed production associated with setting up a platform are often the greatest economic driver for developing an offshore field.
+Capital costs and delayed production associated with setting up a platform (platform rigs) are often the greatest economic driver for developing an offshore field.

 There are cases where formation considerations make operating steerable motor systems particularly troublesome.
 One example includes situations where the operating window between lost circulation and maintaining hole stability narrows.
 Even though the actual well trajectory may not be challenging, the equivalent circulating density (ECD) variations between sliding and rotating the steerable motor may become great enough to make it tedious, if not impossible, to stay within the window.
 It only takes a few incidents of packing-off or lost-circulation problems (lost circulation material) to pay for the additional ECD stability afforded by rotary-steerable systems.